rueckstiess/mtools/doc/install.rst

 ~~~~~~~~~~~~~

 Python
-   You need to have Python 3.6.x installed in order to use mtools.
+   You need to have Python 3.6.x or 3.7.x installed in order to use mtools.
    Other versions of Python are not currently supported.

    To check your Python version, run ``python --version`` on the command line.